 We can have power over grammar.
 We can win the respect and love of our readers without wasting our time.
 We can increase our grammar IQs.
 I know these are big promises, but I will deliver.

 3 Easy Ways to Increase Your Grammar IQ and Supercharge Your Blog Articles

 This may be an obvious concept, but it is a critical one.
 I know that I don’t love grammar or proofreading.
 However, I still take the time to proofread and make sure that my articles make sense.
 I think that I may grind my teeth while I do it, but I do it nonetheless.

-I’m not perfect and the truth is that my eyes miss stuff.
+I’m not perfect, and the truth is that my eyes miss stuff.
 So, I’ve enlisted some help.
-Grammar is not my forte and the only reason why that’s OK is because I have help.
+Grammar is not my forte, and the only reason why that’s OK is that I have help.
 Thankfully, Robin, my editor, is amazing with all of the little grammar rules that make me sick to my stomach.

 I haven’t just enlisted Robin.
 I have shamelessly recruited my grammar-loving, scrabble-playing, and somehow-can-spell-almost-any-word husband.
 Even before I send my articles over to Robin, my husband reads them.
 Isn’t he sweet?

 Quick Tip: Not everyone has a grammar-loving husband or a detail-oriented editor.
 I know that.
 That doesn’t let you off the hook.